Why relative URLs aren't loading in your Matomo heatmap (and how to fix it)

 The quick fix: rewrite relative URLs to absolute right before capture

-This is the snippet we paste into the browser console right before triggering Matomo's heatmap capture.
-It mirrors the extension's relative-url-fixer: it walks the DOM, resolves every relative resource URL against the page's current location, and writes the absolute version back into the attribute.
-By the time Matomo serializes the DOM, every reference is fully-qualified and the renderer fetches assets from your origin instead of Matomo's.
+This is the snippet we paste into the browser console right before triggering a new Matomo capture.
+It mirrors the extension's relative-url-fixer: it walks the DOM, resolves the common relative resource URLs against the page's current location, and writes the absolute version back into the attribute.
+By the time Matomo serializes the DOM, those references are fully-qualified, so when the heatmap viewer later fetches them it goes to your origin instead of the Matomo host.
 It deliberately leaves <a href> alone, since rewriting nav links would break SPA routing without affecting the screenshot.

 js

-// Paste into the browser console.
-Converts every relative resource URL to
+// Paste into the browser console before triggering a Matomo capture.
+Converts

 (() => {